 - Poor understanding of developmental delay and the importance of early intervention

 - Fear of stigma from friends and family

 - Lack of knowledge of available services or how to obtain them

 If you have any questions about the Special Needs Program, contact us at (212) 226-8866 x5303.

 Since 2011, the Special Needs Program at the Charles B. Wang Community Health Center (SNP) has worked to strengthen services for children with developmental disabilities and their families by providing comprehensive clinical services, care coordination, and engaging parents as partners in their children’s care.

-This innovative bilingual program aims to empower and engage parents and caregivers to better care and advocate for their children with special health care needs.
+This innovative and bilingual program aims to empower and engage parents and caregivers to better care and advocate for their children with special health care needs.
 The SNP also works collaboratively with community partners to build community capacity to provide high quality services for these families.

 Special Needs Program Services, Resources, and Activities: